 We will also continue to provide you and your residents with a repair and replacement service throughout this period.

 Maintaining and preserving sight is still vital during this time, and we want to assure our care home partners that we are here for you throughout this period to provide critical and essential eye care services.

-If you require emergency or urgent assistance, please continue to contact our customer service teams for help and advice through VC24, telephone and email.
+If you require assistance, please continue to contact our customer service teams for help and advice through VC24, telephone and email.

 Thank you again for your valued partnership and understanding.

 You can continue to rely on our critical eye care services to help your residents see better and live better throughout this challenging time.